 Caregiving: Are You a Difficult Patient?

 Does your doctor see you as a difficult patient?
-A stressed-out caregiver or an aging adult who refuses recommendations and treatment?
+Are you a stressed-out caregiver or an adult who refuses or questions recommendations and treatment?
+Or are you a healthcare professional who knows enough that you want to direct your care instead of agreeing to every recommendation made by the doctor?

 Do you ever imagine what your doctor would say to you if he or she could?

-If you could read minds, you might hear, “I wish you would find a new doctor.
-I have a sense of dread each time I see you on my appointment list.”
+If you could read minds, you might hear, “I wish you would find a new doctor, or I have a sense of dread each time I see you on my appointment list.”

 Doctors Don’t Like All Their Patients